1adog1/eve-watchman/README.md

 * Make sure to copy the `/config/config.ini` file somewhere python can access it.
 * Move the `/scripts/Python/` folder to wherever you'll be running it from.
 * In `/Relay/main.py` change the `CONFIG_PATH_OVERRIDE` variable to an absolute path where your copy of `config.ini` is being stored.

+## Using Environment Variables Instead of a Config File
+* You can find environment variable keys associated with each config value in the comments of `/config/config.ini.dist`.
+* Some variables are required, some have defaults, and some are only needed in specific circumstances.
+These are listed in the comments of the file.
+* The web app and relay each only support either Environment Variables or a Config File, not both.
+  * The Config File always takes priority.
+To use Environment Variables, delete `/config/config.ini` if it exists.

 ## Supported Notifications
 The following notifications are supported and configured according to the following categories: